Noise Reduction Features

 - If the subject's brightness changes as the four consecutive shots are taken, irregular exposure in the image may result.

-- After shooting, it may take some time to record an image to the card after performing noise reduction and merging the images. “buSY” and “BUSY” appear in the viewfinder and on the screen, respectively, as images are processed.
+- After shooting, it may take some time to record an image to the card after performing noise reduction and merging the images.
+[BUSY] is displayed on the shooting screen during image processing.
 Shooting is not possible until processing is finished.

-- [Multi Shot Noise Reduction] is not available with bulb shooting, shooting with AEB or white balance bracketing, shooting RAW or RAW+JPEG images, or with features such as long exposure noise reduction.
+- [Multi Shot Noise Reduction] is not available when features such as these are set: bulb exposures, AEB or WB bracketing, RAW or RAW+JPEG shooting, long exposure noise reduction, or Creative filters.

-- Flash photography is not possible.
+- Flash photography is not available.
 Note that the AF-assist beam may be fired, depending on the [: AF-assist beam firing] setting.

 - [Multi Shot Noise Reduction] is not available (not displayed) when recording movies.

-- The camera automatically switches to [Standard] if you set the power switch to , replace the battery or card, or switch to Basic Zone modes, bulb exposure, or movie recording.
+- Automatically switches to [Standard] if you set the power switch to , replace the battery or card, or switch to Basic Zone modes, bulb exposure, or movie recording.